T-1000: Production background

-The Terminator (1984) and its sequel, Terminator 2: Judgment Day (1991), were co-written and directed by James Cameron.
-The antagonist in the first film is a T-800, (Note: Identified in the early films as "Cyberdyne Systems Model 101", and also commonly known since then as the "Terminator" or a "T-800".
+Both the original film The Terminator (1984) and its sequel film, Terminator 2: Judgment Day (1991), were co-written and directed by James Cameron.
+The only antagonist in the franchise's first movie is a T-800, (Note: Identified in the early films as "Cyberdyne Systems Model 101", and also commonly known since then as the "Terminator" or a "T-800".
 See here for further information.) portrayed by Arnold Schwarzenegger.

-An early idea for the sequel would have Schwarzenegger portraying two different T-800s from the future, one sent by Skynet to kill John Connor and the other sent by the resistance to protect him.
-However, co-writer William Wisher found this idea "boring", and the film's antagonist eventually became the shapeshifting T-1000.
+In late-1989, an early idea for the sequel would have Schwarzenegger portraying two identical but different T-800 copies from the future, the first copy sent back in time by Skynet once again to complete his mission by assassinating John Connor, and a second copy who was hacked by the resistance to also send him back in the same timeline on a mission to protect John.
+However, co-writer William Wisher found that pitch to be "boring".

+The film's antagonist since early-1990 eventually became the shapeshifting T-1000 which was based on a scrapped machine antagonist that was originally planned for the first Terminator film, but the studio lacked both the budget, ambition, and clay-mation special effects at the time.
 Describing his early vision of the sequel, Cameron referred to the T-1000 as an "experimental, one-off super weapon" that even Skynet is "terrified to use."

-The T-1000 primarily masquerades as a police officer, so "he can go places and do things" without being questioned, according to Wisher.
+The T-1000 primarily masquerades as an Los Angeles Police Department officer, so "he can go places and do things" without being questioned, according to Wisher.
 Cameron said, "That was just me having fun with an authority figure.
 But there is a thematic point to that, which is that we, as human beings, become terminators.
 We learn how to have zero compassion."
 Teaser trailers for Terminator 2 deliberately withheld that the T-1000 was the villain and the T-800 was now the protector.